Cincinnati United Soccer Club is proud to serve the different communities that come together to make one club.

 Go here to learn more about Juniors.

-• What makes CUP different
+• What makes CUP different?

 The program will be coached and managed by licensed professionals who will provide the elite soccer development experience for talented soccer players and athletes, consistent with age-appropriate expectations and commitment levels.
 Players will be developed to compete at the highest levels of play possible.